strongloop/strongloop.com2/_posts/loopback-as-an-event-publisher.md

 As an example, the datasource will have the Cloudant credentials and the model will identify the Cloudant collection for which I want the (CREATED/UPDATED/DELETED) events. strong-pubsub

 This is the counterpart of strong-remoting for the events side of the story.
 We want the publisher (and possibly the consumer) to be de-coupled from the specific choice of broker.
-Strong-pubsub [1] allows us to easily switch the broker without affecting the producer/consumer code.
+[Strong-pubsub](https://github.com/strongloop/strong-pubsub) allows us to easily switch the broker without affecting the producer/consumer code.